fred-renner/tomatos/README.md

 ```

 # run
-After assigning the two paths at the beginning of the config/demo_*.yaml you can do for example
+After assigning the two paths at the beginning of config/demo_*.yaml you can do for example
 ```bash
 source ./tomatos_env/bin/activate
 tomatos --config ./tomatos/configs/demo_cls_nn.yaml --prep --train --plot